noahbt/simple-django/README.md

+## About
-*Following this tutorial on how to set up a simple Django app*
+This repository is meant to dive into Django and set up a simple application.
+It will have a Django server and a React front end.

+## Setup
+I followed this simple tutorial on DigitalOcean to get Django initially setup.
+You can see the commands below.
 - https://www.digitalocean.com/community/tutorials/how-to-install-django-and-set-up-a-development-environment-on-ubuntu-20-04

-*Setup*
+**Setup**
 ```
 cd Code
 mkdir django-apps